 The disappearance of forests annually generates two billion tons of carbon

-December 9 2005, Rome - Noting that deforestation accounts 25 percent of all emissions of carbon dioxide (CO2), a greenhouse gas caused by human activities, FAO offered today to provide data and technical advice to countries attending the UN Conference on climate change held in Montreal, to explore ways to create financial attractions for reducing forest loss in the developing world.
+9 December 2005, Rome - Noting that deforestation accounts for 25 percent of all emissions of carbon dioxide (CO2), a greenhouse gas caused by human activities, FAO today offered to provide data and technical advice to countries participating in the United Nations Climate Change Conference in Montreal to explore ways to create financial incentives to reduce forest loss in the developing world.

-"The latest FAO data on the role of forests in mitigating climate change in our recent Forest Resources Assessment of the World (FRA 2005) clearly illustrate the contribution of forests to the fight against global warming - and the problem is aggravated by deforestation, "said Dieter Schoene of the FAO Forestry Department.
+“The latest FAO data on the role of forests in climate change mitigation in our recent World Forest Resources Assessment (FRA 2005) clearly illustrates the contribution of forests to the fight against global warming - and worsening the problem through deforestation, ”said Dieter Schoene, FAO Forestry Department.

-"There are a number of strategies that countries can use to monitor deforestation reductions and increased carbon storage closely, especially in tropical countries where forests are essential for removing carbon dioxide from the environment. atmosphere, "he added.
+“There are a number of strategies countries can use to closely monitor reductions in deforestation and increased carbon storage, particularly in tropical countries where forests are critical to removing carbon dioxide from the land. 'atmosphere,' he added.
 This accounting would be crucial for any program to create financial incentives for carbon storage in developing countries.

 Two billion tonnes of carbon every year due to deforestation